paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-863-naval-vessels.md

 For delegation of authority of President under subsec. (b) of this section, see section 3 of Ex.
 Ord.
 No. 12765, June 11, 1991, 56 F.R.
 27401, set out as a note under [section 113 of this title](./chapter-002-department-of-defense.md#section-113).

+<a id="section-8679a"></a>
+## § 8679a.
+Contracting with shipyards controlled by a foreign adversary country: prohibition

+The Secretary of Defense may not enter into any contract or other agreement with a shipyard determined by the Secretary of Defense to be under the ownership, control, or influence of a covered nation, as defined in [section 4872(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4872/f&num=0&edition=prelim).

+### Statutory Notes

+#### Amendments
+2025—Pub.
+L. 119–60 substituted “a covered nation, as defined in [section 4872(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4872/f&num=0&edition=prelim)” for “a foreign adversary country (as defined in [section 4872(d)(2) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4872/d/2&num=0&edition=prelim), United States Code)” in text.

 <a id="section-8680"></a>
 ## § 8680.
 Overhaul, repair, etc. of vessels in foreign shipyards: restrictions
-**(a) Vessels Under Jurisdiction of the Secretary of the Navy With Homeport in United States or Guam.—**
+**(a) Vessels Under Jurisdiction of the Secretary of the Navy With Homeport in United States, Guam, or Commonwealth of the Northern Mariana Islands.—**

-(1) A naval vessel the homeport of which is in the United States or Guam may not be overhauled, repaired, or maintained in a shipyard outside the United States or Guam.
+(1) A naval vessel the homeport of which is in the United States, Guam, or the Commonwealth of the Northern Mariana Islands may not be overhauled, repaired, or maintained in a shipyard outside the United States, Guam, or the Commonwealth of the Northern Mariana Islands.

 (2)